 Benefits of Modernizing a Legacy Banking System

-Upgrading a legacy platform is a daunting task, but it can’t be avoided if banks and neobanks want to stay in the market and thrive.
-While the high costs of transformation have held back most banking organizations, the benefits of legacy modernization outweigh them:
+Upgrading a legacy platform can be a daunting task, but it is necessary for banks and neobanks to stay competitive.
+Although the high costs of transformation have held back many banking organizations, the benefits of legacy modernization outweigh them:

-- A new level of digital capabilities.
-Artificial intelligence, machine learning, data analytics, cloud computing, blockchain, and other technologies cannot be leveraged on the basis of an existing platform.
+- Achieving a new level of digital capabilities.
+Leveraging artificial intelligence, machine learning, data analytics, cloud computing, blockchain, and other technologies requires a platform designed specifically for them; they cannot be effectively utilized on an outdated platform.

 - Streamlined business processes.
-Sometimes the integration of custom, leading-edge software into legacy systems is very time-consuming and labor-intensive or even not possible.
-For example, old systems don’t have built-in data pipelines that can leverage the latest analytics tools.
-This is a substantial drawback that slows down the development of new digital products.
+Integrating custom, leading-edge software into legacy systems can sometimes be very time-consuming and labor-intensive, or even impossible.
+For example, old systems may lack built-in data pipelines that can leverage the latest analytics tools.
+This substantial drawback slows down the development of new digital products.

 - Improved security.
 Legacy platforms are more vulnerable to data breaches and other malicious attacks.
 Upgrading allows you to meet today’s security standards and protect your business and customers from current and future risks.

-- Less regulatory pressure.
-Financial institutions with a presence in multiple markets must comply with a whole host of regulations.
-This requires robust digital solutions across the financial services enterprise.
-Developing APIs for legacy financial services software is not as easy as it is for newer technologies.
+- Reduced regulatory pressure.
+Financial institutions with a presence in multiple markets must comply with a wide range of regulations.
+This necessitates robust digital solutions across the financial services enterprise.
+Developing APIs for legacy financial services software is not as simple as it is for newer technologies.

 - Optimized operating expenses.
 Although modernizing legacy software in the banking sector requires a considerable initial investment, the cost of maintaining the new software is often significantly lower than for a legacy system.
-Aside from licensing costs, legacy banking apps require an additional software layer to integrate with newer technologies.
-It must be built on top of a core system, which is a substantial investment, and even after completion, it is not guaranteed to work efficiently.
+In addition to licensing costs, legacy banking apps require an additional software layer to integrate with newer technologies.
+This layer must be built on top of a core system, which is a substantial investment.
+Even after its completion, it is not guaranteed to work efficiently.

 - Capitalizing on data.
-Upgraded banking software uses a far more efficient approach to data management.
-It ensures that no revenue is lost where it can be earned.
-This way, banks can offer customized products and services based on customer data analysis.
+Upgraded banking software uses a far more efficient approach to data management, ensuring that no revenue is lost where it can be earned.
+This way, banks can offer customized products and services based on the analysis of customer data.

-You’ve already understood that legacy systems are hindering your business initiatives and need to be updated.
-But where to start?
-We recommend you follow this strategy step by step.
+If you’ve recognized that legacy systems are hindering your business initiatives and need to be updated, you may be wondering where to start.
+We recommend following this strategy step by step.

 There are six key drivers (issues, concerns, or impediments caused by the legacy application).
-Three of these drivers are connected with business processes, and the other three – with IT.
+Three of these drivers are related to business processes, while the other three are related to IT.

 - Business drivers: business fit, business value, and agility.
 If your legacy application does not meet the new demands of digital businesses, it needs to be modernized.